abdel792/dayOfTheWeek/readme.md

 *	 You can close these dialogs just by pressing Escape.
 *	 You can assign a shortcut to open these dialogs in "Input gestures" menu and, more precisely, in the "Day of the week" category.

+## Changes for 4.0 ##

+*	 The add-on is now able to recognize all the regional date formats that the user can choose.

 ## Changes for 3.1 ##

 *	 Back to the %A format for the day of the week because it allows to recognize a greater number of languages;